Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/final_report.md

 and [Australian Radio Talkback Corpus code](https://github.com/Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/blob/master/previous_code/working_on_data.md#australian-radio-talkback) are in the file working_on_data.md.

 The file working_on_data.md was abandoned part-way through because I realized that I needed to try a new topic and new methods.
-I then chose to do a Discourse Analysis based off of the
+When I went back recently to try and make the code more legible, it broke in an early cell, so I have left the code as it was on the day that I decided to pursue a new project plan.
-Australian Radio Talkback Corpus, because it gave speaker information and had a user-friendly format, or so it seemed.
+ I then chose to do a Discourse Analysis based off of the Australian Radio Talkback Corpus, because it gave speaker information and it seemed to have a user-friendly format.

 ### 1.2 The Australian Radio Talkback Corpus
 The [Australian Radio Talkback Corpus](https://www.ausnc.org.au/corpora/art) is freely downloadable for fair use, but is a relatively closed data set.
 I will